Furretar/Long-Distance-Plushie/README.md

 - and in additional options, a username: `a`
 - and a password: `a`

 After connecting, add 5 panels.
-The available topics are `esp32_1`, `esp32_2`, and `info`. add a text input and output for esp32_1 and esp32_2, and a text output for info.
+The available topics are `ESP32_1`, `ESP32_2`, and `info`. add a text input and output for ESP32_1 and ESP32_2, and a text output for info.

 # Commands
-open the IoT MQTT Panel app or sendMqtt.py to send commands through mqtt, or send commands in serial monitor in arudino ide
+open the IoT MQTT Panel app or sendMQTT.py to send commands through MQTT, or send commands in serial monitor in arudino ide

 `run` - toggles the motor on